Computational methods for large-scale inverse problems: a survey on hybrid projection methods

 which is minimized at each iteration of a hybrid method to find $\lambda_k$.
 An interesting (and still partially open) question (common to other parameter choice strategies) is determining wether the regularization parameter $\lambda_k$ so obtained is a good approximation of $\lambda$.
 To answer this question, the authors of \cite{ReVaAr17} first consider the direct regularization method to be obtained by combining TSVD and Tikhonov regularization methods (sometimes referred to as `FTSVD', i.e., filtered TSVD), so that the variational regularized solution belongs to the subspace spanned by the dominant right singular vectors; they deduce that, if the $k$-dimensional projection subspace generated by the hybrid method captures the relevant (i.e., dominant) spectral information about the original problem, then $\trace{\bfG_k(\bfG_k\t\bfG_k+\lambda\bfI_k)^{-1}\bfG_k\t}\approx \trace{\bfA\bfAregpinv}$ (the latter being specified for the FTSVD), and $\lambda_k\approx \lambda^\ast$.

 We conclude this subsection by mentioning that, although it may seem to be a disadvantage that these methods require knowledge of the noise magnitude, there are actually various approaches for estimating the noise level from the data: here we describe a couple of them.
 A first approach uses statistical tools and performs quite well at estimating the variance \cite{donoho1995noising}.
-Assuming white noise \cref{GaussWhite}, an estimate $\hat{\sigma}$ of the standard deviation $\sigma$ can be obtained from the highest (e.g., wavelet) coefficients of the noisy data.
+Assuming white noise \cref{GaussWhite}, an estimate $\hat{\sigma}$ of the standard deviation $\sigma$ can be obtained from the highest coefficients of the noisy data under some transformation (e.g., wavelet).
 For instance, the following MATLAB code can be used

 In inverse problems, we often scale the noise, and use the following,